-Gen. John Allen, a top US commander in Afghanistan, marked this Memorial Day by reading the words of Sgt.
-William Stacey – a Marine who, on his fifth deployment, lost his life when a homemade bomb exploded while on a … Continue reading
+private haftpflichtversicherung testsieger Gen. John Allen, a top US commander in Afghanistan, marked this Memorial Day by reading the words of Sgt.
+William Stacey – a Marine who, on his fifth deployment, lost his life when a homemade bomb exploded while on a foot patrol in southern Helmand province on January 31st.
+He was 23….
+Read more »

 It’s so very important for the GOP and conservative voter to stay focused on the winning issues this year… that being it is, and remains, “the economy, stupid”.
 The path to winning is one solid plan to propose – a broad, all encompassing energy policy that exploits all US resources to drive down current and futures barrel prices, create jobs and boost revenue, and liberate the US from dependence on crazy, violent Middle East despots and tyrants.